The Skyblade Saga!

 “It’s a hard bargain you drive,” Harry said with a sigh.
 “Now, you know tomorrow is the Midsummer’s Festival?”

-“Another excuse for pampered noble louts to eat and drink to excess.”
+“Another excuse for pampered noble louts to chase skirts and drink to excess.”

 Annabel’s eyes widened.
 “The Amulet of Glena?” she said softly.